Many target-date funds have turned to PIMCO to cure what has ailed them in recent years, but it's no panacea.

 Target-date funds have been under a good deal of scrutiny from regulators, investors, and the media over the past couple of years, much of it stemming from the poor performance of the so-called 2010 funds--those intended for investors planning to retire around the year 2010--during the 2008�09 bear market.
 The category as a whole averaged around a negative 22% loss return in 2008, with the worst funds approaching losses of 40%.
 High equity weightings caused some of these results, but underperforming core-bond funds that owned nonagency mortgages and other lower-quality bonds inflicted additional pain.
 This drew the ire of investors and the attention of Washington, D.C.
 (Morningstar recently submitted a letter responding to the Security and Exchange Commission's proposals on target-date-fund disclosure.)

-Josh Charlson is the director of manager research for alternative strategies at Morningstar.
+Josh Charlson, CFA, is director of manager research for alternative strategies, North America.

 A number of the afflicted target-date series have turned to a savior of sorts--Bill Gross and his PIMCO Total Return